-Compared to other industries, the manufacturing sector has been slow to undertake the digital transformation journey.
+Compared to other industries, the manufacturing sector has been slow to undertake the customer experience innovation journey.
 That is changing fast as Industry 4.0-enabled technologies become more prevalent, accessible and affordable.

 But game-changing innovation isn’t limited to the headline-generating technologies like augmented reality, robotics and artificial intelligence (AI).
 It can also be found in capabilities and business process improvements that enable manufacturers to build an innovative customer experience.
 Manufacturers that get this right will gain a strategic advantage that will offer a measure of protection against disruption while also bringing new revenue opportunities to light.